Why Cape Town has 10 percent of Africa’s confirmed coronavirus cases

-South African epidemiologists are looking to the city — with nearly 10,000 cases as of Monday — to provide insight into how the virus is spreading on a continent that has largely escaped the waves of death that Western Europe and the United States have seen.
+South African epidemiologists are looking to the city — with more than 9,300 cases as of Tuesday — to provide insight into how the virus is spreading on a continent that has largely escaped the waves of death seen in Western Europe and the United States.

 The early answer, officials and experts say, is two-pronged.
-First, the city welcomed more tourists from hard-hit regions of the world than other spots in Africa did, meaning the coronavirus was widely seeded here early.
+First, the city welcomed more tourists from hard-hit regions of the world than did other places in Africa, meaning the coronavirus was widely seeded here early.
 Second, major hot spots emerged in two supermarkets and a pharmaceutical factory that supercharged the virus’s spread.

 “This is really about a small number of so-called super-spreader events,” said Salim Abdool Karim, an infectious-disease expert and chair of the government’s coronavirus task force.
 “Too many people were going to the supermarkets, and they didn’t have the right procedures early enough.
 It just takes one person, and everything in there is contaminated — the baskets, the metal surfaces — just by breathing.”